 Staphylococcus aureus's pathogenicity is a complicated mechanism including a wide variety of virulence attributes (Cotar et al., 2010), which is made up of numerous exoproteins and proteins linked to cell walls (Abd El-Hamid and Bendary, 2013).
 Exoproteins including exotoxins and enzymes such as coagulase, nucleases, proteases, collagenase, hyaluronidase, and lipases, are secreted by almost all strains of S. aureus.
-Plasma coagulation caused by staphylocoagulase is used to distinguish S. aureus from other less pathogenic staphylococci (CoNS).
+Plasma coagulation caused by staphylocoagulase is used to distinguish S. aureus from other less pathogenic staphylococci that are often known as coagulase-negative staphylococci (CoNS).
 S. aureus was also identified using nuclease (nuc) gene since it encodes the TNase synthesis that contains species-specific sequences (Abdel-Raheem et al., 2023).